tournepivoine/shinpokered-fr/README.md

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity
-  - zero-power buffing/debuffing moves are randomly preferenced 12.5% of the time to spice things up
-  - zero-power buffing/debuffing moves are randomly discouraged 50% of the time to let ai always have a damage option
   - OHKO moves are heavily discouraged if the ai pkmn is slower than the player pkmn (they would never hit)
   - Static damage moves are randomly preferenced 25% of the time to spice things up
   - Thunder Wave is not used against immune types
   - Poisoning moves discouraged against poison types
-  - AI layer 3 changes that affect most 0-power moves (with only a few exceptions like heal effects)
-    - now has a hard stop on using 0-power moves on consecutive turns
-	- heavily discourages 0-power moves if below 1/3 hp
   - Added some strategy to handle when the player uses fly/dig
   - Slightly preference regular effectiveness moves if STAB exists (25% chance per move)
   - Slightly discourage a move 25% of the time if it hits neutral with no STAB